bambooforest/IntroDataScience_Spring_2022/3_data/README.md

 In contrast to variables in computer programming, variables in statistics are *properties* or *characteristics* used to measure a population of individuals.
-A varaible is thus a quantity whose value can change across a population.
+A variable is thus a quantity whose value can change across a population.

 They include: